perfectdarkmode1/perfectdarkmode1.github.io/content/tools/tmuxbook.md

 or character by character, you can scroll through the buffer page by page, or jump to the beginning or end of the buffer.

+You can move up one page with `Ctrl`
+-`b`  and down one page
+with `Ctrl` -`f`
-You can move up one page with `Ctrl`{.cf .keystroke style="font-variant:small-caps"}-`b`{.cf .keystroke} and down one page with `Ctrl`{.cf .keystroke style="font-variant:small-caps"}-`f`{.cf .keystroke}.
-You can jump all the way to the top of the buffer's history with `g`{.cf .keystroke}, and then jump all the way to the bottom with `G`{.cf .keystroke style="font-variant:small-caps"}.
+.
+You can jump all the way to the top of the buffer's history with `g` , and then jump all the way to the bottom with `G` .

 ### Searching Through the Buffer {#part0037.xhtml#sec.Searching.Through.the.Buffer}

 You don't have to browse through the hundreds of lines of content page by page if you know what you're looking for.
-By pressing `?`{.cf .keystroke style="font-variant:small-caps"} in Copy mode, you can search upwards for phrases or keywords.
-Simply press `?`{.cf .keystroke style="font-variant:small-caps"}, type in the search phrase, and press `Enter`{.cf .keystroke style="font-variant:small-caps"} to jump to the first occurrence of the phrase.
-Then press `n`{.cf .keystroke} to jump to the next occurrence, or `N`{.cf .keystroke style="font-variant:small-caps"} to move to the previous.
+By pressing `?` .keystroke  in Copy mode, you can search upwards for phrases or keywords.
+Simply press `?`
+, type in the search phrase, and press
+`Enter`  to jump to the
+first occurrence of the phrase.
+Then press `n`  to jump to the next occurrence, or `N` to move to the previous.

+To search downward, press `/`
+ instead of `?`
+.
+Pressing `n`  then
-To search downward, press `/`{.cf .keystroke style="font-variant:small-caps"} instead of `?`{.cf .keystroke style="font-variant:small-caps"}.
-Pressing `n`{.cf .keystroke} then jumps to the next occurrence, and `N`{.cf .keystroke style="font-variant:small-caps"} jumps to the previous occurrence.
+jumps to the next occurrence, and `N` jumps to the previous occurrence.

 Learning to move around the buffer this way will dramatically speed you up.
 It's faster to type the word you want to move to instead of using